pvcraven/2017_web_security/source/ddos/ddos.rst

 On October 21, 2016, the DNS provider, Dyn, was a victim of a DDoS attack.
 This impacted users from using popular websites that are Dyn customers including Twitter, Reddit, Twitter, Spotify, and Netflix.
-The attacker used a Mirai botnet, a network of Infected Internet of Things devices such as security cameras and DVR players, which have poor security and a large quantity.
-It is estimated that there were 100,000 infected devices with a magnitude of 1.2 Tbps.
+The attacker used a Mirai botnet, a network of infected Internet of Things devices such as security cameras and DVR players, which have poor security.
+It is estimated that there were 100,000 infected devices that caused the attack with a magnitude of 1.2 Tbps.

   "Attacking a DNS or a content delivery provider such as Dyn or Akamai in this manner gives hackers the ability to interrupt many more companies than they could by directly attacking corporate servers, because several companies shared Dyn's network."

-  -Spectrum, a magazine that explores the development, applications, and implications of new technologies
+  -Spectrum magazine

 This attack came in three phases throughout the course of the day.
 Since it was difficult to distinguish legitimate traffic from attack traffic, it was very